Student Information

 You must provide all information requested to complete the application.
 Please be sure all information entered is accurate and correct before submitting.
 You will need to know your Banner/student ID number, vehicle make, vehicle model, vehicle type, license plate number, and driver's license number.

-Any resident student without a permit who wishes to obtain a resident student parking permit may apply starting July 15th, 2024.
+Any resident student without a permit who wishes to obtain a resident student parking permit will be able to apply later this summer.
+Please note that permit sales for 2025-2026 have not yet opened.
+Emails and information will be posted at a later time.
 Please note that all parking permits are issued on a first-come-first-serve basis.
 Parking spaces and permits are limited due to set numbers of parking spaces available.
 You will need to pay for permits up front when ordering online.

 Please be sure the permit description and lot assignment are correct before submitting your parking permit order.
 Please note that there will be changes to Resident parking this year.